bruhmoment0lol/wave/README.md

     Note: must be cd'ed into the root directory
 Or, you can run the server from the compiled classes with Gradle:
     gradle run
 The web client will be accessible by default at http://localhost:9898/.
+(If running on a VPS make sure to open port 9898.)

 ## To learn more about Wave in a Box and Wave Federation Protocol: